Illumination Education Program

 9th Grade and up

 Student Morning Matinees – at 10AM

 Tuesday, June 7, 2022 LIMITED AVAILABILITY

 St. Stephen's Theater, 923 Ludlow Street, Philadelphia, PA 19107

 Pricing and Booking Information for Student Matinee Performances

 Student tickets for weekday morning matinees are $15 each.
 One free teacher/chaperone ticket is provided for every 10 student tickets purchased.

-Each school attending a student matinee performance is provided with a Study Guide in advance of the show.
-Guides include detailed play/playwright information, thought-provoking questions, context and themes, and additional materials designed to aid educators in planning show-related classroom activities.
+Carry the show into the classroom with detailed guides that include play/playwright information, thought-provoking questions, and fun classroom activities.
 Lesson plans meet national and state standards in Reading, Writing, Speaking, Language Arts, and Theater Arts.

-All students will be invited to a post-show talk with the members of the cast, giving them the opportunity to ask questions and learn more about the performance.
+Learn about the making of each play!
+All students will be invited to ask questions during a post-show talk with the members of the cast.

 Academic Group Discounts for Public Performances